- Time: 10 a.m. – 3 p.m.

 While not as high as Jankuma, Illampu is said to be the most difficult of Bolivia’s dozen 6000 meter plus peaks to climb.
 A Cosley & Houston web page has some great detail on climbing the two peaks.
 See here for the itinerary they developed.

-As we walked the paths through the terraced fields we heard blasting on the other side of the valley on the slopes of Jankuma.
+As we walked the paths through the terraced fields, we heard blasting on the other side of the valley on the slopes of Jankuma.
 Soon the dust of the blast became visible.
 Unlike neighbouring Peru where mining is controlled by large and often foreign companies, in Bolivia it is usually one of the 60,000 incorporated cooperativistas which is doing the extraction.
 During the trek we would see occasional evidence of this mining activity, walking on rough roads built to access the mines and passing by a few abandoned tunnels dug into the mountainside.
-(See here for a some background on the mining cooperativistas.)
+(See here for some background on the mining cooperativistas.)

 We spent the day walking on the upper slopes of the valley you see in the photo above.
-We got to the upper reaches of the valley above Llojena by 3 and settled in to our first campsite.
+We got to the upper reaches of the valley above Llojena by 3 and settled in at our first campsite.
 Already there when we arrived at 3 p.m. were the cook team- Lucretia, her daughter Patricia, and Florencia, who had come along to help Lucretia since she was not feeling well.
-Also there were the two SUV’s and their drivers.
+Also, there were the two SUV’s and their drivers.
 The tents were already up for us, as was the dining tent.

 For the first four days of the trek, the SUV’s would move all the camping gear and food, as well as the trekkers’ duffel bags (officially no heavier than 15 kilograms each).
-On the fourth day we walked into camp to find an arriero (muleteer) and his helper, as well as a dozen donkeys.
+On the fourth day, we walked into camp to find an arriero (muleteer) and his helper, as well as a dozen donkeys.
 They would take over from the SUV’s at that point and move us down the Cordillera for the next four days before being replaced by yet another team.
-It all worked seamlessly, a good example of how the Andean Summits staff have developed reliable and experienced local support teams.
+It all worked seamlessly, an excellent example of how the Andean Summits staff have developed reliable and experienced local support teams.

-By 4 everyone had unpacked their sleeping bags and Thermarests and it was time for tea and cookies.
+By 4 everyone had unpacked their sleeping bags and Thermarests, and it was time for tea and cookies.
 My biggest concern?
 I had forgotten to bring my Nalgene bottle, the one officially designated as the pee bottle.
 The thought of crawling out of the tent at 3 a.m. to answer nature’s call had me searching for an alternative container!